outdreamer/build-a-cure/docs/tasks/examples.md

         - organization of competition in a problem market, for important optimizations only
         - market selection/optimization/automation

-## apply structures to components like technologies to find emergent trends
+## apply structural interface to components like technologies to find emergent trends

     - tech, standardized to common terms
       - movie: sensory info emotion triggers & info/abstract paths (stories)